Shaping Outcomes After Serious Slip and Fall Injuries

 Clear Expectations.
 No Upfront Legal Fees.

-Most slip-and-fall attorneys handle premises liability cases on a contingency fee basis, meaning legal fees are typically only owed if a settlement is reached.
+Most slip-and-fall injury attorneys handle premises liability cases on a contingency fee basis, meaning legal fees are typically only owed if a settlement is reached.

 - The contingency fee structure